phanumat/Documentation/smartapp-web-services-developers-guide/authorization.rst

 redirect_uri   The URI of your server that will receive the authorization code.
 This URI must match one of the redirect URIs specified in the SmartApp settings, otherwise validation will fail.
 ============== ===========

-This will require the user to log in with their SmartThings account credentials, choose a Location, and select what devices may be accessed by the third party.
+This will require the user to log in with their PEA HiVE account credentials, choose a Location, and select what devices may be accessed by the third party.

 The authorization code expires 24 hours after issue.